-India's non-participation in military blocs, Nehru stressed became a definetely positive and dynamic policy and made "India's name associated with peace" in every part of the world.
-19
+India's non-participation in military blocs, Nehru stressed became a definetely positive and dynamic policy and made "India's name associated with peace " in every part of the world.19

-Prime Minister Nehru, and after him also many other political leaders of younger soverign States, came to understand that full elimination of colonialism and peaceful co-existence of States with different social system are in dispensable conditions for the achievement of India's non-participation in blocs was transformed in to a policy of positive neturality of India's efforts against colonialism and for everything another world war.
-Nehru did not approve even the term "positive Neturality" as is done in some countries..."

-He had instead preferred such pharases, 21 as 'keeping all of from blocs', 'Independent Policy', and 'Friendly relations with all', etc., and he declared repeatedly that his foreign policy was neither 'negative'or 'passive'...
+Prime Minister Nehru, and after him also many other political leaders of younger soverign states, came to understand that full elimination of colonialism and peaceful co-existence of States with different social system are indispensable conditions for the achievement of India's non-participation in blocs was transformed in to a policy of positive neturality of India's efforts against colonialism and for a everything another world war.
+Nehru did not approve even the term " positive neturality"20 I do not even like ' positive Neturality' as is done in some countries..."
+He had instead preferred such pharases21 as ' keeping all of from blocs', ' Independent policy ', and ' Friendly relations with all', etc., and he declared repatedly that his foreign policy was neither ' negative ' or ' passive '...
 As was mentioned earlier, India's policy of positive neturality was supported by the majority of Asian and African countries.